N-Pu/GithubTestApp/README.md

 Simple and yet easy app for searching people accounts on github.

-It is THE "Git Seacrh".
+It is THE "Git Search".

 The program itself is just a simple scroll layout with profile icons and names of users.
 When you tap on them you'll get to another layout with more info for the current user.